zdurr22/map-dispatch-to-props-readme/README.md

 #### Implementing an Action Creator

-Currently, in our `onHandleSubmit` method, we are passing our action directly:
+Currently, in our `handleOnSubmit` method, we are passing our action directly:

 ```javascript
 this.props.dispatch({ type: 'ADD_TODO', todo: this.state.todo });